settings

 It is to say that the combination of what my dad believed, what he experienced, and how he expressed himself formed him into the person he was.

-Everyone gets a spiritual formation, and it is this formation that is the central process that we all are immersed in.
+Everyone gets a spiritual formation, and it is this formation that is the ongoing activity that we all are immersed in.
 All the time, all the parts of who we are are being formed.

 We each have a choice with regards to our part in this process.
 It can be passive, letting our formation just happen.
-Or it can be active, engaging with and doing what we can in being part of the process.
+Or it can be active, engaging with and doing what we can for our part of the process.

 Central here is the idea that the process of spiritual formation is ultimately a creative act.
 One in which what we believe to be possible, what we can envision, and our choices of action, all contribute to the final outcome: the person we become.